26 Secrets Personal Organizers Would Never Tell You for Free

 When you’re organizing, you should sort everything into five piles: move to another room, donate, give to a specific person, throw away, and, finally, the “marinating” pile.
 Pack up the marinating items, and label the box with a date that’s six months to a year later.
 If you never open the box before that date, you can safely discard those items.
 Try this other five-second trick that banishes clutter.

 Sorting through a box of personal papers will always take you far longer than you think it will.
-Be sure you know the eight everyday documents you should shred and set them aside from the recycle pile to be disposed of properly.
+Be sure you know the 8 everyday documents you should shred and set them aside from the recycle pile to be disposed of properly.
+Professional organizers would never do these things in their homes.

 Avoid lids on laundry baskets, bins, and other containers.
 They just make it harder to put things away.
-For other items, I’m a huge fan of clear sweater boxes.
-Not only do they hold sweaters in your closet, but they’re perfect for holding beans, rice, and pasta in your pantry, Legos in your playroom, the stuff you collect at trade shows, and more.
+For other items, I’m a huge fan of clear sweater boxes, like these.
+Not only do they hold sweaters in your closet, but they’re perfect for holding beans, rice, and pasta in your pantry, kids’ toys, and more.
 They fit on almost any shelf in any home and can hold most of the stuff in your house.
 I order them by the case.

 Your goal should be to remove the clutter, not create more storage space